Your Google My Business listing is a local business essential

 - Enter your full business name and click NEXT.

 - Enter your full address and indicate if you provide services at customer locations instead of at your business address.
 Many local service businesses operate out of a home office.
 You may want to hide your street address so customers don’t come knocking at your front door.

 - Continue to follow the on-screen prompts until you get to the point where Google wants to send you a PIN by mail or phone.
 See the information above about verifying your listing.

 - Next make sure to optimize your listing.
-Enter as much information as Google My Business will allow: logos, photos, business hours, business description, and so forth.
+Enter as much information as Google Business Profile will allow: logos, photos, business hours, business description, and so forth.
 The more information you fill out, the more prominent your listing will appear.
 Make absolutely sure that your NAP is current and consistent with how it’s displayed everywhere else.

 A quick note about consistency